Kiev, Ukraine is one of those places you can't help but fall in love with. You don't know until you know, you know?

 Grab a friend in your ILP group and find a place to sit and hang out in the square to get a feel for the culture and the history.
 This is also where you can take a photo with the "I heart kyiv" sign!

-There are some really cool museums in the city, so if that's your sort of thing I say add it to your to-do list.
-Here's just a couple that ILP volunteers have recommended seeing:
+There are some really cool museums in the city, so if that's your sort of thing, you're going to love Kiev.
+There are dozens and dozens sprinkled all over the city, but here are just a couple that ILP volunteers have recommended seeing:

 Ukrainian National Chernobyl Museum —

 Come learn about the 1986 disaster that happened in Chernobyl.
 If you're not familiar with what happened, a destructive explosion happened and the city has been abandoned ever since.
 Nowadays visitors are permitted to come see what's left of the city.
 It's a pretty eerie experience, but a pretty infamous part of recent history.
-And lucky for you, we've got a post to help you plan your trip out to Chernobyl.
+If you're keen on visiting, here's an in-depth post to help you plan your trip out to Chernobyl.

 But if you don't have time for a trip like that, come check out the museum in Kiev.